KriVaTri/EVCM/README.md

 You set a few numbers and switches; EVCM does the rest (aka the boring part).

-> If help is needed to set things up, don't hesitate to open up an issue or discussion and I will gladly help.
+> NOTE: If help is needed to set things up, don't hesitate to open up an issue or discussion and I will gladly help.

 ---